The Pros and Cons of Debt Consolidation

 If it feels like you are in a never-ending debt free fall, now's the time to get on solid ground.
 "Debt is your financial well-being's kryptonite," says Lou Cannataro, founder of Cannataro Park Avenue Financial.
 “If you are supporting debt, this limits your ability to save and invest to build your net worth.
 Supporting a high monthly burn [expenses] greatly slows or derails your ability to create financial control in your life."

-According to the New York Federal Reserve, consumer debt in the U.S. reached nearly $14 trillion dollars after the first half of 2019—and that's after 20 consecutive quarters of going up.
+According to the New York Federal Reserve, household debt in the U.S. reached $16.15 trillion dollars in the second quarter of 2022.
 That's a lot of people potentially looking for a lifeline.
 Luckily, there are quite a few solutions up for grabs.
 "The first step," Cannataro says, "is to try and bring various debt together looking to minimize costs and payments."
 What follows are ways to build on the consolidation idea and fix the free-fall—while also making sure the moves are the right ones for you:

 The benefits of debt consolidation—and possible pitfalls